kopykat-kt/kopykat/README.md

 val p2 = p1.transform(nicknamesEach = { it.lowercase() })
 ```

+⚠️ Note that if you provide both `fieldEach` and `field` transformations, the one for the elements is applied first, and the one for the entire field is applied afterwards.

 ## Value class `copy`

 [Value-based classes](https://kotlinlang.org/docs/inline-classes.html) are useful to create wrapper that separate different concepts, but without any overhead.
 A good example is wrapping an integer as an age: